CSC-DPR/eopf-cpm/docs/source/developer-guide/tracing.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Below we present a realistic example of a developper's defined function.
-As you can see the function has been decorated with the *dask_profiler*.
+As you can see the function has been decorated with the :py:func:`~eopf.tracing.profiler.dask_profiler`.
 Thus after the execution of the actual function, the developper will
-get a *dask* generated report in html format.
+get a `dask`_ generated report in html format.
 In case the developper
 is runnig the code in an interactive Ipython console, then the html
 report will be automatically loaded.